What Is an Email Blast and How to Do It Right

 Place calls-to-action (CTAs) on relevant web pages and blog posts.

-Include landing pages on your website that link to email signup forms.
+Include free landing pages on your website that link to email signup forms.

 Entice users to subscribe by offering them free value, such as a free eBook or coupon code.